PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 1 - Chunks + JobSystem/english.md

     |___Voxel/
     |___Chunk/
 ```

+The library is taken from [here](https://github.com/Auburn/FastNoiseLite/tree/master/CSharp) and is made by Jordan Peck.

 We will make a function that takes in a voxel's position and returns `true` or `false` using the FastNoiseLite class.
 First we need to add a member variable to the Chunk class to hold an instance of a FastNoiseLite.